“‘ Take courage, Jesus is calling you.'” Mark 10:46-52.

 Several years ago, I was in New York City, ready to see a Broadway show, and standing under the theater marquee, the overhang that promotes the show and protects the waiting audience from rain or snow.
-At that Wednesday matinee on a stormy day, the doors of the theater had not opened, and without an umbrella, like so many other audience members, I stood there.
+On this stormy day, the doors of the theater had not opened, and without an umbrella, like so many other audience members, I stood there.

 As the crowd grew around us, Osborne and I were pushed together.
 So I took up the courage to say:

-Then I added, this observation that given my mother’s health condition, and issues with long-term and short-term memory, she could name all of the actors in a particular obscure 1940’s film, like Claudette Colbert, Merle Oberon or Betty Davis, but not recall the names of nieces or nephews, and toward the end having the greatest difficulty writing Christmas cards.
+I added an observation about my mother’s health condition and her issues with long-term and short-term memory.
+She could name actors in a particular obscure 1940’s film, such as Claudette Colbert, Merle Oberon, or Betty Davis, but could recall the names of nieces or nephews.
+Towards the end of her life, she was having considerable difficulty writing Christmas cards.

 In a way, we all carry within us these film texts whether a scene of a particular film or famous actor or actress, the lyrics of a song or a poem we know by heart, a book like “To Kill a Mockingbird,” or even the complexity of Picasso’s “Guernica.”